reipared/udemy-devops-14-real-projects/012-CronjobVaultBackupHelmMinikube/01_Y_WindowsOnly copy 2.md

-# Lab 012: Backup Vault to Minio with a cronjob
+# Lab 012: Backup Vault in Minio

-Windows Only
+Windows Only (with Docker)

 ## Lab Goal